-With this in mind, we need to consider what kind of qualities we should look for in a friend, and then endeavor to build those in ourselves so that we too can be good friends.

-- Truthfulness versus deception.
+With this in mind, we need to consider what kind of qualities we should look for in a friend, and then endeavor to build those in ourselves so that we too can be good friends. - Truthfulness versus deception.
 Are we truthful and honest in all our dealings?
 Is there any deceptiveness in our speech or manner? - Obedience versus willfulness.
 Are we obedient to what we ought to do, rather than willfully doing only what we want to do or what we feel we can get away with? - Sincerity versus hypocrisy.
 Are we sincere in our commitment to God and to our friends?
-Are we committed to their character, or only to what we can get from them?
-Are we hypocritical, hiding an ulterior motive under a guise of love? - Virtue versus defilement.
+Are we committed to their character, or only to what we can get from them? we hypocritical, hiding an ulterior motive under a guise of love? - Virtue versus defilement.

 Are we committed to keeping ourselves clean and pure in mind and body?
-Do we act from the highest motives and most honorable intentions? - Boldness versus fearfulness.
+Do we act from the highest motives and most honorable intentions? • Boldness versus fearfulness.

 Are we secure with who we are in Christ?
-Are we confident in standing up for what is right, even if it means standing alone? - Forgiveness versus rejection.
+Are we confident in standing up for what is right, even if it means standing alone? for what is right, even if it means standing alone?
+Forgiveness versus rejection.
 Do we have a forgiving spirit, ready to be reconciled with someone who has offended us?
 Are we humble enough to seek forgiveness when we have offended? - Joyfulness versus withdrawal.
 Do we approach life from a fundamental position of joy?
 Have we discovered that joy is a quality and fruit of the Holy Spirit and therefore not dependent upon our circumstances? - Flexibility versus resistance.
 Are we willing to allow others to be different and to make mistakes?
-Are we adaptable, or do we resist change? - Availability versus dominance.
-Are we available and willing to help without forcing our advice and assistance on others?
-Are we willing to listen and consider other viewpoints, or do we always insist on our own way?

-- Endurance versus giving up.
+Are we adaptable, or do we resist - change?
+Availability versus dominance.
+Are available and willing to help without forcing our advice and assistance on others?
+Are we willing to listen and consider other viewpoints, or do we always insist on our own - always insist on our own way?
+Endurance versus giving up.
 Are we patient?
 Do we possess the presence of mind and strength of spirit to persevere through trial or hardship?
-Do we have "staying power"? - Reverence versus disrespect.
-Are we reverent toward God in all things?
+Do we have - "staying power"?
+Reverence versus disrespect. - Are we reverent toward God in all things?
 Are we respectful toward other people in every circumstance? - Diligence versus slothfulness.
 Are we diligent in our work and in the pursuit of our goals, or are we lazy, content with doing just enough to get by? - Security versus anxiety.
 Are we secure in our own personality and identity?
 Are we complete within ourselves or do we look to others to supply our lack?
-Are we anxious or fearful about life or about what others may think of us? - Wisdom versus natural inclinations.
+Are we anxious or fearful about life or about what others may think of us?
+Wisdom versus natural Wisdom versus natural inclinations.
 Do we think before we act?
-Are we guided by sound principles and values, or do we simply flow with the tide, acting on impulse? - Discernment versus imperceptiveness.
+Are we guided by sound principles and values, or do we simply flow with the tide, acting on impulse?
+Discernment versus imperceptiveness.
 Are we sensitive to the Spirit of God and to the environment around us?
-Do we pick up on the moods and feelings of others? - Faith versus presumption.
-Does our faith in Christ guide our actions and decisions, or do we act on impulse or the whim of the moment? - Discretion versus simple-mindedness.
+Do we pick up on the moods and feelings of others? • Faith versus presumption.

+- Does our faith in Christ guide our actions and decisions, or do we act on impulse or the whim of the moment? - Discretion versus simplemindedness.
 Do we think before we speak or act, or do we "shoot from the hip"?
-Do we consider beforehand the possible consequences of our words or actions? - Self-control versus self-gratification.
-Do we exercise appropriate restraint in speech, behavior, and desire, or simply act according to what feels good?
-Are we guided by discipline and modesty or driven by greed, lust, ego, or hormones? - Thriftiness versus extravagance.
-Are we careful with money or does it slip through our fingers as fast as we make it?
-Are we frugal without being stingy and generous without being reckless? - Creativity versus underachievement.
-Are we self-motivated and self-starting, or do we need someone to always direct us in what to do and how to do it?
-Are we innovators, always looking for new ideas, or do we simply follow routine? - Enthusiasm versus negativity.
-Is life perennially fresh and exciting for us and full of opportunity, or are we always nay-saying other people's thoughts, dreams, and creative ideas?
-Are we optimistic about the future, or always down about life? - Resourcefulness versus wastefulness.
-Do we use our time, material, and energy constructively and efficiently?
-Do we value quality?
-Can we distinguish between the important and the unimportant, and between the
+Do we consider beforehand the possible - consequences of our words or actions?Self-control versus self- - gratification.
+Do we exercise appropriate in speech, restraint behavior, and desire, or simply act according to what feels good?
+Are we guided by discipline and modesty or driven by greed, lust, ego, - hormones?